-WASHINGTON, April 29 - President George W. Bush said on Tuesday he released U.S. intelligence about suspected North Korea-Syria nuclear collusion to put pressure on Pyongyang and send a message to Iran that it could not hide its own nuclear program.
+US president George W. Bush said on Tuesday he released intelligence about the suspected nuclear link between Syria and North Korea to make it clear to Iran that it could not hide its own nuclear program.

 He said the disclosure, including photos and other information the CIA insisted showed the facility’s potential for nuclear weapons purposes, was meant to “advance certain policy objectives.”